AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-47704-bundled-product-shows-in-stock-products-price-only.md

 title: "ACSD-47704: Bundled product shows the price of in stock products only"
 description: Apply the ACSD-47704 patch to fix the Adobe Commerce issue where a bundled product shows the price of in stock products only.
 ---
-# ACSD-47704: Bundled product shows the price of In Stock products only
+# ACSD-47704: Bundled product shows the price of in stock products only

 The ACSD-47704 patch fixes the issue where customer segment prices are cached incorrectly between customer groups.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.28 is installed.
 The patch ID is ACSD-47704.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.